Agasthii/AMBA_AHB_bus/README.md

   <img src="https://github.com/user-attachments/assets/22a702e8-ceb0-4a80-801d-5e97c7401b16" alt="Alt Text" style="width:90%; height:auto;">
 </p>

-The Bus hus has 2 masters and 3 slaves.
+The Bus has 2 masters and 3 slaves.
 Master 1 has priority, and one slave is split-supported.
 The slave sizes are as follows,
   * Slave 1: 4 K (Split supported)
   * Slave 2: 4 K
   * Slave 3: 2 K